 This is the Handbook for the ARMS-MBON project.
-Most of what is in here applies equally to those ARMS-MBON partners who are part of the
+Most of what is in here applies equally to those ARMS-MBON partners who are part of EMBRC’s EMO BON project, however some details (in particular IDs and where to record your sampling event metadata) are different.
+If your observatory is part of EMO BON, please read the EMBON-ARMS_Handbook which can be found on the ARMS GitHub.

 Changes since the last release

-Better instructions for creating the various sample IDs, in Sec 2.4

-Updates to the templates required for submitting data, and accompanying explanation in Sec.
-2.4

-Simplified process for describing ARMS images and manual observations submitted to PlutoF, in Sec.
-4.4 and 4.5

-New address for sending ARMS samples, in Sec.
-5
+Update to the instructions regarding storage of material samples

 2. Design your observatory